ramonberrios/GAcareers/README.md

 # Career Support Guide - Web Development Immersive

 Congratulations on being accepted to the Web Development Immersive course.
-In this guide, will be everything that we will cover over the next 12 weeks and beyond.
-The Careers Outcome team is excited to work with you on your journey through the course and into a career.
+In this guide, will be everything that will be covered over the next 12 weeks and beyond.
+The Careers Outcome Team is excited to work with you on your journey through this course and into your career.

-The Careers Team will help you build a foundation for your post GA job search.
-We will provide you with the tools are best practices.
+The Careers Outcome Team will help you build a foundation for your current and post GA job search.
+We will provide you with the tools, resources, are best practices.

 ### Careers Classes Schedule

 Career Classes run each Friday from 10am - 11:30am for the first 10 weeks.
 Then week 11-12 (after graduation) on Fridays from 10am - 3pm.

-### Prep Work
+### Prerequisites
-Before we can begin we need to make sure we have the basics set up
+Before we can begin we need to make sure we have some basics set up.
+* Create <a href="https://github.com/">Github Account</a>
+*

 ### Activities